The Daily Show: Opening segment

-Originally, during Trevor Noah's tenure as host, each episode begins with announcer Drew Birns announcing the date and the introduction, "From Comedy Central's World News Headquarters in New York, this is The Daily Show with Trevor Noah.
+During Trevor Noah's tenure as host, each episode began with announcer Drew Birns announcing the date and the introduction, "From Comedy Central's World News Headquarters in New York, this is The Daily Show with Trevor Noah.
 Previously, the introduction was "This is The Daily Show, the most important television program, ever."
 The host then opens the show with a monologue drawing from current news stories and issues.
 Previously, the show had divided its news commentary into sections known as "Headlines", "Other News", and "This Just In"; these titles were dropped from regular use on October 28, 2002, and were last used on March 6, 2003.
 Some episodes will begin with a 1–3 minute intro on a small story (or small set of stories) before fully transitioning into the main story of the night.
+Currently, the segment is simply called "Headlines".